92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-01-15-tax-trap-stop-printing.md

 ---
+title: >-
-title: "The Tax Trap: Stop Printing!
-How to Outsource the Mail Submission of Your IRS and State Tax Forms (Even with a Digital Signature)"
+  The Tax Trap: Stop Printing!
+How to Outsource the Mail Submission of Your IRS and State Tax Forms (Even with a Digital Signature)
-date: 2025-01-15
+date: 2025-01-15T00:00:00.000Z
+description: >-
-description: "Stop wasting employee time printing tax forms.
-Learn how to automate the final mile of compliance with digitally-signed documents."
+  Stop wasting employee time printing tax forms.
+Learn how to automate the final mile of compliance with digitally-signed documents.
-authors: ["Postmarkr Team"]
+authors:
-tags: ["tax compliance", "digital signatures", "IRS forms", "automation", "mail outsourcing"]
+  - Postmarkr Team
+tags:
+  - tax compliance
+  - digital signatures
+  - IRS forms
+  - automation
+  - mail outsourcing
+image:
+  url: /banner-images/2025-01-15-tax-trap-stop-printing.webp
+  alt: >-
+    The Tax Trap: Stop Printing!
+How to Outsource the Mail Submission of Your IRS and State Tax Forms (Even with a Digital S
 ---

 ## Introduction